keyboardio/Kaleidoscope/README.md

 > Tells the extension to reserve space in EEPROM for up to `max` layers.
 Can
 > only be called once, any subsequent call will be a no-op.
+> This should be set to the number of keymap layers you want to be
+> able to program from EEPROM (probably the number of layers you have
+> defined in your keymap).

 ## Focus commands